Local Business Listings on Google, Yahoo!, and Bing [Updated]

 Yelp

 • To add a listing, first perform a search for your business name & location.
-If no results come up, you will see a large, red “Add Business” button on the page.
+If no results come up, click the large, red “Add A Business” button on the page.
 You will need to sign up for a free Yelp account.

-• To claim your business listing, navigate to your business page and click on “Edit Business Info.”
+• To claim an existing business listing, navigate to your business page and click on “Edit Business Info.”

 YellowPages.com

-Yellowpages.com does offer a free listing.
+Yellowpages.com offers a free listing.
 Follow the instructions to add your listing here: http://listings.yellowpages.com/.

 Infogroup/InfoUSA

 Infogroup/InfoUSA has a database with millions of local businesses, and is used by many other search engines to fill out their listings.
-You can submit your business at www.expressupdateusa.com.
-You will need to be verified with a phone call at your business number to confirm.
+You can submit your business at http://www.expressupdate.com/search.

 Localeze